Many environmental-conscious countries have started to limit water usage for a sustainable future.

 So can save, 11,301.4 m³ x S$2.74 = S$ 30,965.84?/ year

 If using NEWater for irrigation

 The unit rate of potable water= S$2.33/m³ as per PUB

 So can save S$ 26,332.26/ year

-It is always best to water early morning before the sun rises.
-In the early morning when the sun is not soaring, there is less evaporation occurrence and thus, allowing water to be soaked in to the ground and absorbed by the plants’ root system.
+It is always best to water early in the morning before the sun rises.
+In the early morning when the sun is not scorching hot, there is less evaporation occurring and thus, allowing water to be soaked into the ground and absorbed by the plants’ root system.

-The Sprinkler system is a form of an irrigation system which is commonly found in golf courses, horse tracks. its recommended for turf area.
-Fundamentally, there are six major components of an automatic sprinkler system, and they comprise of:
+A Sprinkler system is a form of an irrigation system which is commonly found in golf courses and horse tracks.
+It is recommended for turf area.
+Fundamentally, there are six major components of an automatic sprinkler system.
+They comprise of:

 Water source: – Tanks, ponds, water well, river

 Irrigation pumping unit: – A pumping unit will work as per the instruction of an irrigation controller.
 A pumping unit contains a water pump, pressure switch, water top-up mechanism, control panel